 Marcelo Barbero was born in Madrid in 1904.
 Marcelo was trained by José Ramirez II, and gave José Ramirez III his initial lessons in guitar building.
 When Santos Hernandez died in 1943, Marcelo spoke to his widow about taking over her husband’s old shop.
 She employed Marcelo Barbero first to complete some guitars that Santos had left partially built.
 Then she asked him to make guitars for her.
 Marcelo Barbero trained Arcángel Fernández.

-Working out of Santos’ workshop at the famous Aduana 23 location, Barbero completed construction of several guitars, using Santos’ parts and tools.
-Barbero is the only maker in history to have been in this unique position, and it was here that he learned first-hand, many of the secrets that Santos kept to himself during his lifetime.
+Working out of Santos’ workshop at the famous Aduana 23 location, Barbero completed the construction of several guitars.
+So, he used Santos’ parts and tools.
+Barbero is the only maker in history to have been in this unique position.
+It was there that he learned first-hand, many of the secrets that Santos kept to himself during his lifetime.

 The condition is excellent considering the age.
 The guitar has Rio back and sides which is rare for a Marcelo Barbero guitar.
 Playability is superb and the sound is very sweet, round and deep.